TomGrill/gdx-twitter/README.md

 ## Setting up your Twitter App
 Go to https://apps.twitter.com/ and create a new app.
 Depending on your requirements edit the access level accordingly.
 You should have a Consumer Key (API Key) and Consumer Secret (API Secret) by now.
 Keep those keys secret!!

+Also make sure to uncheck "Enable Callback Locking (It is recommended to enable callback locking to ensure apps cannot overwrite the callback url)" option in your app settings.

 ## Installation

 **Core**